Best Rimfire Scope Reviews 2020: Top Rated Leupold and Nikon Optics for .22 LR

 We’ve come up with 3 great options just for rimfire rifles, which will complement your gun and save you money!

-Here’s a quick snapshot of our 3 favorite rimfire scopes:
+Here’s a quick snapshot of the best rimfire scopes:

 Best Rimfire Scope Reviews

-The BDC 150 is simple and no-frills, but Nikon has a very good reputation for quality glass and precise adjustment knobs.
+The ProStaff Rimfire is simple and no-frills, but Nikon has a very good reputation for quality glass and precise adjustment knobs.
 An overwhelming number of reviewers gave this one 5 stars, and it’s also a top seller and recommendation on other hunting sites!
 The BDC reticle makes it easy to make precise shots, and you’ll have plenty of range to reach out for longer targets.
-It’s definitely the best budget choice for a rimfire scope at under $200!
+It’s definitely the best budget choice for a rimfire scope!

 This Nikon scope has a standard 3-9X power range, which gives you a nice balance between magnification power and low-end field of vision.
 You’ll be able to make shots out to 500 yards, without losing the ability to shoot up close.